DrafaKiller/CommandManager/README.md

 PaperMC plugin helper for Minecraft.

-Add this to your project and don't need to worry about managing your plugin's command anymore.
+Add this to your project and you won't need to worry about managing your plugin's command anymore.
 With this it's much easier.
 Create a SubCommand class for each sub command you want in your plugin and create a method that will be executed when the command runs.

 ## How to use?